What is the Youth Citizen Action Programme (YCAP)?

-The Youth Citizens Action Programme (Y-CAP) is a twelve year old youth development programme that empowers, skills and motivates new generations of active citizens.
+The Youth Citizens Action Programme (YCAP) is a youth development programme that empowers, skills and motivates new generations of active citizens.
 The programme is powered by Empowervate Trust (NPO 132-121) in collaboration with the National Department of Basic Education.

 All schools or communities have some social, environmental, educational and economic challenges.
 Many of these issues can be solved from a ground-up approach by giving learners the opportunity to brainstorm solutions, and to give them a sense of ownership to ensure the problems